docs/svelte/01-introduction/01-overview.md # Svelte 5 Reference ## Overview Svelte is a compiler-based framework for building web UIs. It turns declarative components into optimized JavaScript. ```svelte ``` Components contain HTML, CSS, and JavaScript. Use with SvelteKit for full-stack apps. ## doc

 ...

-``` ## Precedence When combined with `style` attributes, directives take precedence: ```svelte
+``` ## Precedence `style:` directives take precedence over `style` attributes: ```svelte

 This will be red